Baal

 The Hebrew Bible includes use of the term in reference to various Levantine deities, often with application towards Hadad, who was decried as a false god.
-That use was taken over into Christianity and Islam, sometimes under the form Beelzebub in demonology.
+In the Hebrew Bible, Baal appears frequently as a foreign or rival deity, with prophets like Elijah opposing his cult, while in early Israelite contexts, the title may have sometimes referred to Yahweh.
+Depiction as a false god was taken over into Christianity and Islam, sometimes under the form Beelzebub in demonology.